 - Decrypted only at execution time — credentials are decrypted only for the live provider request.

-- OpenClaw stores only the ClawLink device credential locally — provider OAuth tokens and app credentials stay in ClawLink’s shared infrastructure.
+- The client stores only the ClawLink device credential locally — provider OAuth tokens and app credentials stay in ClawLink’s shared infrastructure.

 - Delete is row-level for connections — connection lifecycle is tied to stable connection ids, not a one-row-per-provider assumption.